-The Honors Program has been very successful in the past in working with the Scholarship Office on a variety of appeals and is happy to assist students through the Scholarship Appeals process.
+The Honors Program has been very successful in the past in working with the Scholarship Office on a variety of appeals and we are happy to assist students through the Scholarship Appeals process.

-Students in the Honors Program must abide by the UVU Student Rights and Responsibilities Code (PDF).
+Students in the Honors Program must abide by the UVU Student Rights and Responsibilities Code.

 Additionally, Utah Valley University makes a very important investment in each Honors student.
 This investment includes special privileges and opportunities unavailable to most students at UVU.
 Honors students should demonstrate conduct and behavior appropriate to an Honors Program, bringing to their daily pursuits a sense of excellence, personal responsibility, and good judgment.
 Please keep in mind that the Honors Program and the Honors Study Commons is a showcase for visitors and prospective students.

 Honors students should address personal and academic problems immediately to ensure that they do not become overwhelming to the student's academic and personal growth.
 Dedicated Honors Coordinators and the Program Director can help secure assistance should students experience difficulties, conflicts, or other issues that might impede their participation in the Honors Program or general success at UVU.